 Why are you searching?
 What are you looking for?

 I don’t know why you are searching but I can tell you when my search began.
 For me it was 3 years ago.
 I had gone through a lot up until this point in my life, going through these brand new adult motions.
-Sparing you some details I will say this, it was like the universe was forcing me out of my bubble and towards my true self.
+It was as if the universe was forcing me out of my bubble and towards my true self.
 It was not an easy transition and I resisted it.

 Alas, the sea of change was moving and me along with it, whether I liked it or not.